 During this program year multiple training opportunities were provided to increase knowledge and implementation of the ChildPlus Data Base.
-We continue to utilize this system to track teacher qualifications, developmental screening, home visitation, coaching, and health services.
+We utilize this system to track teacher qualifications, developmental screening, home visitation, coaching, and health services.
 Administrative staff continue to gain more knowledge in overall reporting and data tracking to enhance system usage.
-Webinar-supported training was attended by various members of the administrative team to enhance overall use of the system.
-Training was provided to site staff on tablet usage and the implementation of electronic attendance and meal tracking.
-The online attendance and meal service tracking was implemented at all sites, which increased our accuracy and efficiency in reporting.
-The Family Outcomes Assessment continues to be implemented within the ChildPlus system, with data collected from parents three times during the program year.
+Webinar-supported training was attended by various members of the administrative team to enhance overall use of the Child Plus system.

+Training was provided to site staff on tablet usage and the implementation of electronic tracking.
+The online attendance and meal service tracking was implemented at all sites which increased our accuracy and efficiency in reporting.
+The Family Outcomes Assessment continues to be implemented within the ChildPlus system, with pre- and post-data collected from parents annually.